jaddison/django-cachebuster/README.rst

 Template Usage
 ----------------------

 To use these cache-busting template tags, you'll need to load the template tag module at the top of each template with ``{% load cachebuster %}``.
-Alternatively, as these tags will most likely be used in the majority of a project's templates, Django can be told to auto-load the tags (avoiding the requisite ``{% load cachebuster %}``) with the following:
+Alternatively, as these tags will most likely be used in most of a project's templates, you can tell Django to auto-load them without the requisite ``{% load cachebuster %}`` by adding the following to your ``settings.py``:

 ::